msanto7/worlds-first-todo-app/readME.txt

 # Todo Application - Node.js, Express, MongoDB

+Input validation handled with joi.
+Fetch API handling our http requests from user.

 ## Database
 We are using a local instance of a MongoDB database, running on port 27017.
 To communicate to the database we are simply sending query strings...as opposed to something like Mongoose or a more robust Object mapper.